mick-schroeder/PotatoGame/README.md

 # Potato Game

-Potato Game is a gravity based emoji merging puzzle for iOS and macOS.
-Tilt the board to slide emojis, tap matching clusters to evolve them, and keep merging until you create a potato.
+Potato Game is a free and open-source gravity based emoji merging puzzle for iOS and macOS.
+Tilt the board to slide emojis, tap matching clusters to evolve them, and keep merging up the chain until you create a potato.
 Play 1,000 free puzzles, and chase perfect clears to earn progress toward unlocking more emojis.

 ---